emre-tiryaki/Bank-Management-System/README.md

 **Known Issues:**

 - Password storage is not secure.
 Consider using a stronger hashing algorithm like bcrypt or scrypt.
-- Error handling can be improved to provide more informative messages to the user.
 - Input validation should be implemented to prevent invalid data entry.

 **Future Enhancements:**